oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/6-deploy-the-demo-code-to-the-ci/deploy-the-demo-code-to-the-ci.md

 As the source code was copied in a compressed zip file, we will now extract the contents of this file into the code's final form.

-1. Using the connected terminal (if you closed the connected terminal, please refer to the [previous lab](?lab=create-and-connect-to-an-oci-compute-instance#Task2:ConnecttotheComputeInstanceusingSSH).), move to the home folder and list it's content using the following two commands:
+1. Using the connected terminal (if you closed the connected terminal, please refer to the [previous lab](?lab=create-and-connect-to-an-oci-compute-instance#Task2:ConnecttotheComputeInstanceusingSSH).), move to the home folder and list its content using the following two commands:

     ```bash
     [opc@senti-meter-server ~]$ <copy>cd ~</copy>